kayleyseow/OASES/README.md

 </p>

 # Cigar Box Guitar
-As part of my final project at OASES, I built a guitar out a cigar box.
+As part of my final project at OASES, I built a guitar out of a cigar box.
 At the Stanford Product Realization Lab, I fabricated the guitar, using machinery to cut the cigar box body and construct the neck of the guitar.
 We used screws, bolts and a toothpick to serve as the nut and bridge of the guitar.
 I got the tuning pegs and strings from a guitar kit and in the end, we were able to tune and play our guitar.
 ## Photos
 <p align="center">
 	<img src="Assets/GuitarFullBody.jpg" alt="Photo of the full guitar" width=35.5%/>